arielsalminen/Remote-Preview/README.md

 * On Windows Phone 7.5 the iFrame's src attribute can't be empty.
 Otherwise the script doesn't load anything
 * If window.resize event is used on the page which gets loaded, RemoteLoader might make it trigger endlessly
 * On some platforms empty space is being added below the iFrame

+## Future improvements

+* Get rid of most of the known bugs?
+* Add the possibility to use remote inspector on WebKit browsers to inspect the iframe's contents?

 ## License